i2O COVID-19 Update

 Our Coronavirus Policy in full:

 The COVID-19 pandemic is not over and the emergence of new variants continues to be a concern.
 COVID-19 poses a risk to health, particularly to older people and those with underlying conditions.
 Vaccination programmes are advancing in most countries and vaccination appears to give protection against catching COVID-19, passing it on, and the worst effects if you are unlucky enough to get it.

 Place of work

-- Please open windows to enable air to circulate (external temperature/weather permitting)
+Open windows to enable air to circulate when external temperature/weather permits.

 Visitors to i2O offices

 Visitors to i2O premises are now welcome.

 Visitors should be asked on arrival if they have any symptoms of COVID-19, and may use the thermometer provided to check their temperature.
 Those with an elevated body temperature (>=37.8 degrees Celsius) should be refused entry.

 Becoming unwell whilst at i2O offices